buildpacks/spec/platform.md

 - Each top-level directory is a buildpack ID.
 - Each second-level directory is a buildpack version.

+## Image Extensions

+### Image Extensions Directory Layout

+The image extensions directory MUST contain unarchived image extensions such that:

+- Each top-level directory is an image extension ID.
+- Each second-level directory is an image extension version.

 ## Security Considerations

 The platform SHOULD run each phase of the lifecycle in an isolated container to prevent untrusted app and buildpack code from accessing storage credentials needed during the export and analysis phases.